-My research, more broadly, investigates the deep intersections between the religious and medical ideologies of the Middle Ages.
+More broadly, I am interested in the deep intersections between the religious and medical ideologies of the Middle Ages and the parallels that can be drawn between the medieval and modern in terms of approaches to health and wellbeing.
 I am especially interested in medieval female visionaries and the way in which their physiology is 'written', 'read', and adapted.

-I now combine some undergraduate teaching at the University of Exeter with part time English teaching at a secondary school.
-I am working on a postdoctoral project about the 'holy medicine' of medieval female mystics in Europe.
-This research will develop my doctoral work, exploring the ways in which medieval religious women were able to modify their very physiology in order to achieve spiritual enlightenment and transformation.
+My next book-length project is about the 'holy medicine' of medieval female mystics in Europe.
+This research will explore the ways in which medieval religious women were able to modify their physiology and utilise their senses in order to achieve spiritual enlightenment and transformation.